jortgui/Coursera_GettingCleaningData_Week4_Assignment/README.md

 found in:

 * https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment/
-* Help guide published by Luis A Sandino in the week 4 discussion forum of the course
+* Help guide published by Luis A Sandino in the week 4 discussion forum of the course.

 This repository has the following files:

 * **run_analysis.R** is the R script that generates the tidy data set from the raw data.
 * **README.md** with an introduction and an explanation step by step of what **run_analysis.R** does.
-* **CodeBook.md** with an explanation of the variables in the final tidy data set.
+* **CodeBook.md** list the variables in the final tidy data set.

 ## R scripts
 This project has only one script called **run_analysis.R**.
 This script does all the operations to